 Sunsets over the Caribbean from Cartagena’s walls are the stuff of legend, so this is one of the few genuine must-sees during your stay.
 Head to Café del Mar for a sundowner rum cocktail, then stroll back into the city for dinner at La Cevicheria, a laid-back spot offering some of the best ceviche in the city.
 If you feel like having a night out, head to the hip Getsemani neighborhood.
 Grab a beer or two at the bustling Plaza de la Trinidad before hitting up one of the legendary nightclubs in the student barrio: Café Havana for salsa, Bazurto Social Club for live champeta or Quiebra Canto to watch some of the best dancers in town.

 The next morning (assuming you aren’t too hungover) book a tour to La Boquilla to explore the beautiful mangrove swamps just outside Cartagena – an activity which is included on our exclusive Colombian Caribbean coast trip, led by our local insider.
 It’s a great way to experience a different side of the region, and enjoy the nature for which Colombia is rightly famed.
 La Boquilla is a little seaside fishing village, and a tour of the mangroves takes you out on a wooden canoe to look for birds and animals in one of Cartagena’s most important ecosystems.

-There’s an excellent beach at La Boquilla as well, so once your tour is done, grab yourself an umbrella, order some fresh fish for lunch, and enjoy some quality beach time before you return to the city.
-But make sure you get back in time for one last chance to explore the magical and history of the Walled City on the Free Walking Tour that operates daily between 4 and 6 p.m.
-The tour gives some amazing insights into the storied history of the Jewel of the Indies, so try not to miss it.
+There’s an excellent beach at La Boquilla, too, so grab an umbrella, order fresh fish for lunch and enjoy quality beach time before you return to the city.
+Return for one last chance to explore the Walled City on the free walking tour, which provides amazing insights into the storied history of Cartagena.